ghostdevv/jellycommands/.changeset/little-actors-march.md

 "jellycommands": minor
 ---

-feat: support exporting a feature under any name
+feat: support exporting a component under any name